Visiting Ewood Park

 Entry is via the Blackburn End Reception and is available to children aged under 18 when accompanied by an adult with valid match tickets.

-There's an XBox and Nintendo Wii available, whilst hot and cold food and drinks are available.
+There's a GAME area available, where you can play Fifa with your friends, whilst hot and cold food and drinks are available.

 Also located within Striker's is our groundbreaking Sensory Room.
 Specially designed for children with disabilities - believed to have been the first of it's kind in the country when it launched in March 2014.